github/explore/topics/brave/index.md

 wikipedia_url: https://en.wikipedia.org/wiki/Brave_(web_browser)
 ---

 Brave is a free and open source web browser developed by Brave Software.
-It is a privacy-focused browser based on tbe open source Chroimum project.
+It is a privacy-focused browser based on the open source Chroimum project.
 It's available for most operating systems including Windows, macOS, Linux and most phones and tablets.